AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 ### Safe Math and SafeU120
 Field operations may overflow/underflow.
 Hence we have built a SafeMath library that you can use [based on instructions here](../dependencies.md#safe-math)

+### SafeU120 for comparison operations on Field elements
 Comparison on Field is also not possible today.
 For such cases, we recommend using u120, which is wrapped under the SafeU120 class found in the SafeMath library.

-### Approving another user/contract to call a function on your behalf
+### Approving another user/contract to execute an action on your behalf
 We call this the "authentication witness" pattern or authwit for short.
 - Approve someone in private domain:
 #include_code authwit_to_another_sc /yarn-project/end-to-end/src/e2e_cross_chain_messaging.test.ts typescript